 From Blauherd, check the sign or follow google map to the first lake, Stellisee.

-Many people only pops over to Stellisee then head back to Blauherd.
+Many people only pop over to Stellisee and then head back to Blauherd.
 This part can be a leisurely hour-long walk as it is relatively flat.
-The Matterhorn is to the back but I enjoyed walking on the mountainside and saying hike to other hikers.
+The Matterhorn is to the back, but I enjoyed walking on the mountainside and saying hike to other hikers.

 It is the most popular lake of the five and one of the biggest, perhaps because there is a restaurant behind it.
-The best view point is at the far end since you then faces the Matterhorn.
+The best viewpoint is at the far end since you then face the Matterhorn.
 It was a little crowded, so getting a photo wasn’t as easy.
 If you’re fast, getting from Blauherd to Stellisee only takes 30 minutes.

 To my surprise, this was my favourite lakes out of all, surrounded by trees with the Matterhorn peeking out from the other side.
 The water was relatively still for a few minutes, letting me get a snap.

 Grindjisee to Grunsee was a mix of downhill and big path affairs.
 It took me past a river and the cutest wooden bridge that I couldn’t help but stop for a photo, even though I’m already running a little behind!